JD Curriculum & Courses

 First-year students begin to gain proficiency in the core skills necessary for legal practice through Introduction to Lawyering, a new addition to the Seton Hall Law curriculum.
-This full-year course incorporates the basics: writing, research, interviewing, fact analysis, negotiation and oral advocacy.
+This full-year course will immerse you in core JD subjects, skills, values and professional requirements that form the basis of American law: writing, research, interviewing, fact analysis, negotiation and oral advocacy.
 Classes are conducted in small groups, guided by professors who put students in the role of practicing attorney to approach legal problems from intellectual, strategic, emotional and ethical perspectives.
-Introduction to Lawyering is designed to enable students to experience for themselves the deep satisfaction that can be found in practicing law.
+Introduction to Lawyering is grounded in the practical experience of real lawyers, and modeled on what real lawyers do.
+Learn more about about Lawyering.

 FIRST SEMESTER (credits)